rohit546/Carrier-Submission-Tracker-System-For-insurance-agency/EFORM_PROMPT_FOR_CURSOR.md

 ## What You Need to Do

-### Step 1: On "Submit Application" Button
+### Step 1: On "Submit Application" Button - AUTO-CREATE SUBMISSION

-When user clicks "Submit Application":
+**IMPORTANT:** When user clicks "Submit Application", you MUST automatically create a submission in the Coversheet database.
+This makes it appear in Coversheet's "My Submissions" list immediately.

+**What to do:**

 1. **Save to `insured_information` table:**
    - Map all form fields to the schema above